MediaComem/comem-archioweb-2022-2023-express-api/README.md

 | `DATABASE_URL`       | `mongodb://localhost/express-api` | The MongoDB connection URI.                                                           |
 | `JWT_SECRET`         | -                                 | The secret used to sign JWTs.
 It should be a long random string.                      |
 | `PORT`               | `3000`                            | The port the server will listen on.                                                   |

+This application includes [dotenv](https://www.npmjs.com/package/dotenv).
+In development, you can also copy the `.env.sample` file to `.env` and adapt it to suit your environment.